-Famed mommy blogger Heather Armstrong — better known as Dooce —recently wrote about the reasons behind the dwindling coverage of her older daughter on her blog.
+Famed mom blogger Heather Armstrong — better known as Dooce — wrote about the reasons behind the dwindling coverage of her older daughter on her blog.
 She mentioned that her daughter had been squeamish lately about getting her photo taken, and also wrote that she now asks for her daughter's permission before mentioning her on the blog.

 These days, I still allude to my sex life in my bi-weekly sex column, and I'm constantly drawing upon my life with Michael when I create content for YourTango.
 I'm so lucky to be married to someone who doesn't mind having a starring role in my work.